bustossc/PyMS-routine/README.md

 # PyMS-routine

-This script uses the libraries PyMS and PyMassSpec to extract and align peaks from multiple GC-MS files in CDF format.
+This script uses the library PyMassSpec to extract and align peaks from multiple GC-MS files in CDF format.
 Multiprocessing capabilities are added for faster peak extraction.

 PyMassSpec (https://github.com/PyMassSpec/PyMassSpec) is forked from the original PyMS Repository: https://github.com/ma-bio21/pyms.
 Originally by Andrew Isaac, Sean O'Callaghan and Vladimir Likić.
 The original publication can be found here: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-115